AriFordsham/GHCWiki/typeable-t.md

 See below for a description of `polystatic`.

 The API:

 ```
+data Dict c where
-dataDict c whereDict:: forall c . c =>Dict c
+  Dict :: forall c . c => Dict c

--- A StaticPtr is just a /code/ pointer to a monomorphic valuedataStaticPtr(a ::*)-- abstractdeRefStaticPtr::StaticPtr a -> a
+-- A StaticPtr is just a /code/ pointer to a monomorphic value
+data StaticPtr (a :: *) -- abstract

+deRefStaticPtr :: StaticPtr a -> a

+putSDynStaticPtr :: SDynamic StaticPtr -> Put
+getSDynStaticPtr :: Get (SDynamic StaticPtr)
+instance Binary (SDynamic StaticPtr)

+putStaticPtr :: StaticPtr a -> Put
+getStaticPtr :: TypeRep a -> Get (StaticPtr a)
+instance Typeable a => Binary (StaticPtr a)

-putSDynStaticPtr::SDynamicStaticPtr->PutgetSDynStaticPtr::Get(SDynamicStaticPtr)instanceBinary(SDynamicStaticPtr)putStaticPtr::StaticPtr a ->PutgetStaticPtr::TypeRep a ->Get(StaticPtr a)instanceTypeable a =>Binary(StaticPtr a)-- A Static is either a StaticPtr, a "polymorphic code pointer", or a syntax tree of applications of such.dataStatic(a ::*)-- abstractdeRefStatic::Static a -> a
+-- A Static is either a StaticPtr, a "polymorphic code pointer", or a syntax tree of applications of such.
+data Static (a :: *) -- abstract

+deRefStatic :: Static a -> a

-staticMono::StaticPtr a ->Static a
+staticMono :: StaticPtr a -> Static a
-staticApp::Static(a -> b)->Static a ->Static b
+staticApp :: Static (a -> b) -> Static a -> Static b

-putSDynStatic::SDynamicStatic->PutgetSDynStatic::Get(SDynamicStatic)instanceBinary(SDynamicStatic)putStatic::Static a ->PutgetStatic::TypeRep a ->Get(Static a)instanceTypeable a =>Binary(Static a)
+putSDynStatic :: SDynamic Static -> Put
+getSDynStatic :: Get (SDynamic Static)
+instance Binary (SDynamic Static)

+putStatic :: Static a -> Put
+getStatic :: TypeRep a -> Get (Static a)
+instance Typeable a => Binary (Static a)
 ```